 Stranger attacks point to more internal conflicts.
 A strange attacker can symbolize a feeling, emotion, or unconscious impulse that feels alien or dangerous to your conscious self.

-See also Spiritual Meaning Of Guns In Dreams: Power And Control
+See also Spiritual Meaning Of Seeing The Alphabet In Dreams

 Symbolic Meanings of Attack Dreams